tuomaseerola/onsetsync/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-`onsetsync` is a R package for musical dynamics involving synchrony.
+`onsetsync` is a R package for musical assessing synchrony between onsets in music.
 <img src="man/figures/logo.png" align="right" height="139"/> There are
-functions for common operations such as adding isochronous beats based on metrical structure, adding annotations, calculating classic measures of synchrony between two performers, and assessing periodicity of the onsets, and visualising synchrony across cycles, time, or another property.
+functions for common operations such as adding isochronous beats based on metrical structure, adding annotations, calculating classic measures of synchrony between performers, and assessing periodicity of the onsets, and visualising synchrony across cycles, time, or another property.